U0001F4D8 Publications

 Summary:

-In our recent article, my colleagues and I embarked on a detailed investigation of the clinical stages of amyotrophic lateral sclerosis (ALS) and the extent of cerebral pathology detected by texture analysis of T1-weighted brain images.
+Summary: In our recent article, my colleagues and I embarked on a detailed investigation of the clinical stages of amyotrophic lateral sclerosis (ALS) and the extent of cerebral pathology detected by texture analysis of T1-weighted brain images.
+The study demonstrated that the traditional classification of ALS patients into early and advanced stages does not accurately reflect the level of neurodegeneration, and that imaging should be incorporated into disease stratification in clinical trials.

-This tool uniquely integrates clinical features with cortical thickness data derived from brain magnetic resonance (MR) images, offering a novel method to estimate the time until a composite respiratory failure event in ALS patients.
+Summary: This article introduces a machine-learned tool designed to accurately predict the survival time of ALS patients, a critical factor in strategizing future treatments and care.
+The tool uniquely integrates clinical features with cortical thickness data derived from brain MR images, offering a novel method to estimate the time until a composite respiratory failure event in ALS patients.
 The article presents the prediction as individual survival distributions (ISDs), which provide a probabilistic view of survival at various future time points for each patient.
-This approach represents a significant advancement in the predictive modeling for ALS and stands as a beacon of hope for patients and clinicians in tailoring more effective treatment plans.abilistic view of survival at various future time points for each patient.
-This approach represents a significant advancement in the predictive modeling for ALS and stands as a beacon of hope for patients and clinicians in tailoring more effective treatment plans.

 Conference Abstracts